dotmailer/dotmailer-magento-extension/README.md

 - Customer sales data fields could get mixed up when multiple store views existed under a single website; this has been fixed.
 - An error would occur due to the attempted retrieval of a non-object in the newsletter subscription section; this no longer happens
 - New way to proccess and send abandoned carts.
+- Fixed email activity for new customers in admin panel.
+- Fixed error for sending campaigns if the api is disabled.

 # V6.3.4 Release Notes
 - Customers who registered and then went on to subscribe were getting created twice; this no longer happens.